The Explorer page of Altium Concord Pro's browser interface gives you access to the content within Concord Pro. From here, you can:

 Using the command at the parent Item level will present details for the latest revision of that Item.

 Follow/Unfollow - use the Follow command, found on the right-click context menu for a folder of Type Components, to follow the folder.
-Any activity within the folder being followed (component creation, release, revision state change, or deletion) will be flagged within your activity stream (Stream page of the interface).
+Any activity within the folder being followed (component creation, release, revision state change, or deletion) will be flagged within your activity stream (Stream page of the interface) and also through an email notification sent out from the server (provided email notifications have been enabled for the server by an Administrator).
 Use the UnFollow command to stop following component activity within that folder.

 Remove Component and Models - use this command, found on the right-click menu for a top-level Component Item, to remove that Component Item (including all revisions) and all associated domain model Items, from the Altium Concord Pro instance.